Research

 These hypotheses were formed before data collection began and are stated here to distinguish predictions from post-hoc rationalisations once results are available.

 Hyper-personalization deserves a separate note here.
 In real-world deployments, it would likely be the most effective technique of all: an email that references your actual name, role, recent activity, or known colleagues is substantially harder to dismiss than a generic message.
-But that advantage depends on the email actually being personalized to the individual reader.
-In this dataset, it is not.
-Cards labelled hyper-personalization use plausible contextual detail, not detail drawn from the specific player seeing the card.
-That distinction collapses the core advantage of the technique.
-A “hyper-personalized” email that does not actually reference anything about you reads more like a plausible-but-generic message than a targeted attack.
-This is a known limitation of studying personalization in a fixed dataset, and it means the in-study bypass rate for hyper-personalization will likely understate its real-world effectiveness.
+Cards labelled hyper-personalization use plausible contextual detail rather than detail drawn from the specific player seeing the card.
+This is a deliberate scope boundary, not a flaw in the design.
+The study is measuring recognition of technique structure: can players identify that an email is attempting to exploit personal familiarity, regardless of whether it references their actual details?
+That is a separable question from whether real-world personalisation is effective, and it is the question this dataset is built to answer.
+In-study bypass rates for hyper-personalization will not reflect its real-world ceiling, but they were never intended to.

 Lowest bypass rate